Getting a Diagnosis

 Aspect Assessments provide assessments for autism across the lifespan.
 A comprehensive assessment can identify developmental difficulties and determine what strategies and supports will assist someone to achieve their goals and reach their full potential.

 Please note: Aspect’s waitlist for an autism assessment is currently a minimum of 12 months.
 At this stage, we are taking names for the waitlist and notifying people if an earlier appointment becomes available.

-Our assessment services are delivered by Clinical Psychologists, Neuropsychologists, or Educational and Developmental Psychologists with experience and post-graduate training in the assessment and diagnosis of autism.
+Our assessment services are delivered by Clinical Psychologists or Neuropsychologists, with experience and post-graduate training in the assessment and diagnosis of autism.
 We follow the “National Guidelines for the Assessment and Diagnosis of Autism Spectrum Disorder”, and use gold standard assessment tools such as the Autism Diagnostic Observation Schedule- Second Edition (ADOS-2) and the Autism Diagnostic Interview- Revised (ADI-R).
 All our assessments include a comprehensive report, which is provided within 4 to 6 weeks of the assessment date.